-The other 73% of that debt is derived from automobile loans, student loans, as well as money borrowed to purchase boats, trailers, or even vacations.
+The other 74% of that debt is derived from automobile loans, student loans, as well as money borrowed to purchase boats, trailers, or even vacations.
 In fact, these statistics tell us the average new car loan is over $26,700, and the loan to value ratio is 80%.
-That means new car buyers are using down payments that are 20% of the car's purchase price.
+That means new car buyers are using down payments that are 20% of the car's purchase price (last reported 2011).

 A broader measure of consumer debt is the financial obligations ratio, or FOR.
 This measure adds other financial obligations such as car lease payments, rental properties, property taxes, and homeowner's insurance.
 The FOR is arguably a better overall measure of how much disposable income goes towards paying off all "mandatory" financial obligations.

-As of July 2013, the financial obligations ratio stood at 12.95% for homeowners and 26.42% for renters.
-Nationally, including all groups, this number stands at 15.34%.
-This data tells us a typical homeowner spends around 13% of their disposable income just to own their homes and cars.
-Renters outpace homeowners by over 10%, and spend over 26% of their income on these same types of debts.
+As of July 2014, the financial obligations ratio stood at 15.42% for homeowners and renters (national data).
+This data tells us a typical homeowner spends around 15% of their disposable income just to own their homes and cars.
+Renters historically outpaced homeowners by over 10%, spending over 25% of their income on these same types of debts.

 According to information gathered by the U.S. Census Bureau, there were approximately 156 million credit card holders in the United States in 2009, and that number will remain flat over the next several years.
 These same Americans own an astounding 1.2 billion cards, an average of eight credit cards issued per cardholder.

 Americans charged approximately $1,944 billion to their credit cards in 2009.
 That's just over $12,500 in charges per cardholder.
 This information includes all card types such as bank cards, phone cards, as well as those issued by oil companies and retail stores.